Skip to main content

 Coring (unit of observation)

-Every dataset declares its primary unit — what one row represents.
-Djeed datasets are cored at one of:
+Every structured collection declares its primary unit — what one record represents.
+A foundation can be cored at one of:

 • Event-centric — one row = one event (incident, decision, action), with linked actors, locations, dates, and sources.